wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/DOM/DOM-Worker-Links.md

 * [2017-How Web Workers can help with consistent, asynchronous tasks in JavaScript](https://medium.freecodecamp.org/how-web-workers-can-help-with-consistent-asynchronous-tasks-in-javascript-cd6d728fa4ee)

-- [workerize #Project#](https://github.com/developit/workerize): Moves a module into a Web Worker, automatically reflecting exported functions as asynchronous proxies.

-- [workerize-loader #Project#](https://github.com/developit/workerize-loader): Automatically move a module into a Web Worker (Webpack loader).

-- [greenlet #Project#](https://github.com/developit/greenlet): Move an async function into its own thread, a simplified single-function version of workerize.

 - [2018-How JavaScript works: The building blocks of Web Workers + 5 cases when you should use them](https://parg.co/Uig): We’ll offer an overview, discuss the different types of workers, how their building components come to play together, and what advantages and limitations they offer in different scenarios.

 ## ArrayBuffers & SharedArrayBuffers